pypa/packaging.python.org/source/glossary.rst

         distributions.
 Even the site where distributions are distributed at is called the ":term:`Python Package Index <Python Package Index (PyPI)>`" (and not the "Python Distribution Index").

+        For the purpose of distinguishing from the :term:`first meaning<Package (Meaning #1)>` of "package", this guide may use the phrase "Distribution Package" for clarity.

     Package Index